dagbdagb/waffle/README.md

 * What about dimmers?

     I don't have any.
-HTML5 does allow for sliders, so it is most likely doable.
+HTML5 does allow for sliders, so it is most likely doable for someone with exactly the right itch.

  * Sensors?

-    Would be cool to have each button appear as a tiny LCD display, with signal strength, sensors and what not.
-Let me know when you have forked this an implemented something like it.
+    Would be cool to have each button appear as a tiny LCD display, with signal strength, sensor readings and what not.
+Let me know when you have forked this and implemented something like it.

-* The page drops contact with the broker.
+* The page drops contact with the MQTT broker.

     I have noticed.
 I should probably do something to automatically reload the page periodically and/or when connection is dropped.

-* The function for drawing buttons is wrong.
+* The logic in the function for drawing buttons is wrong.

     Yeah.
 When a new device is coming online after the page has been loaded, it will likely end up somewhere odd.
 Haven't tested this yet.

-* I found something else.
+* I found something else/I have a fix for something.

     Cool.
-Can you send me a fix? :-) I have only so many devices myself.
+I hang in the Tasmota Discord channel.

 ## This is crap.
 Who TF wrote this thing?